ChielBruin/spoofax-latex-tools/README.md

 The possible options for the lexer (passed via the `-O` argument) are:
 - `preset` - One of the parser presets supported by JSGLR2 (currently `standard` (default), `dataDependent`, `layoutSensitive`, `incremental`).
 Note that this setting is not automatically read from `metaborg.yaml` in case you use the `language` option.
 - `language` - The identifier of a Spoofax language in the local Maven repository, in the format `[groupId]/[artifactId]/[version]`, where the `groupId` is slash-separated, the `artifactId` is period-separated, and the `version` is optional.
 Examples: `org/metaborg/lang.java`, `org/metaborg/lang.java/1.1.0-SNAPSHOT`.

+  If you want to use a language that you don't want to build from source, but it is available on a Maven repository, you can download it to your local Maven repository using [this command](https://stackoverflow.com/a/1776808).
 - `parseTable` - A file reference to a parse table relative to the directory of `spoofax_lexer.py`.
 After building a language with Spoofax, this file can be grabbed from `target/metaborg/sdf.tbl`.
 - `esv` - A file reference to an ESV definition relative to the directory of `spoofax_lexer.py`.
 After building a language with Spoofax, this file can be grabbed from `target/metaborg/editor.esv.af`.